-III.3.1 Definition of "domestic industry"
+A. Definition of "domestic industry"

-- The definition of "domestic industry" (as established in Article 6:5 and 6:7 of the Code) should be maintained. - There is a need to address the issue of the definition of a domestic industry. - The lack of clarity regarding, inter alia, the definitions of industry and of sale have given rise to problems (particularly with regard to capital goods and processed agricultural products) and they need to be reviewed.

-- The scope of the domestic industry petitioning for relief from allegedly injurious subsidization and on which material injury should be assessed must be limited strictly to the domestic producers of the like product. - Problems have arisen from the absence of a common understanding on the scope of the term "domestic industry".
-The definition of the term needs to be clarified. - Since there is no definition of "a major proportion" of the total domestic production of the like products, there are substantial differences in the interpretation of this concept from country to country.
-The term "domestic industry" would be clarified through the negotiation of an additional footnote to Article 6:5 of the Code which would quantify "a major proportion" in this paragraph. - In the context of the Code, at least two disputes have arisen between signatories over the question what constitutes the "domestic industry" in countervailing duty investigations involving processed agricultural products.
-The review of these GATT disciplines should focus on the relationship between the primary and processed product producers in certain processed product industries where the production of the primary product in question is wholly or primarily dedicated to the production of the processed product. - The coverage should clearly refer only to a sufficiently representative segment of producers of the like product.
+- The definition of "domestic industry" (as established in Article 6:5 and 6:7 of the Code) should be maintained. - There is a need to address the issue of the definition of a domestic industry. - The lack of clarity regarding, inter alia, the definitions of industry and of sale have given rise to problems (particularly with regard to capital goods and processed agricultural products) and they need to be reviewed. - The scope of the domestic industry petitioning for relief from allegedly injurious subsidization and on which material injury should be assessed must be limited strictly to the domestic producers of the like product. - Problems have arisen from the absence of a common understanding on the scope of the term "domestic industry".
+The definition of the term needs to be clarified. - Article 6:5 of the Code provides that the term "domestic industry" shall be interpreted as referring to the domestic producers as a whole of the like products or to those of them whose collective output of the products constitutes a major proportion of the total domestic production of those products.
+Apparently, there has been a lack of common interpretation of the term "major proportion".
+In some cases "major proportion" has been interpreted as referring to 50 per cent of the total output while in some other cases 30 per cent only.
+Agreement on the term "major proportion" would eliminate disputes concerning the standing of petitioners while it would also prevent abuse of the right of petition.
+For example, if the "major proportion" were to be designated as 50 per cent, then a petitioner who represents below 50 per cent would not be allowed to file a petition. - In the context of the Code, at least two disputes have arisen between signatories over the question what constitutes the "domestic industry" in countervailing duty investigations involving processed agricultural products.
+The review of these GATT disciplines should focus on the relationship between the primary and processed product producers in certain processed product industries where the production of the primary product in question is wholly or primarily dedicated to the production of the processed product.